 There is no styling at all.
 It's the kind of form only a particularly charitable mother could love.

-If you go ahead and apply this technique in the 'real world' you'll need to create a beautiful and enticing form that really blows the customer's sock right off.
+If you go ahead and apply this technique in the 'real world' you'll need to create a beautiful and enticing form that really blows the customer's socks clean off.

 Below is the heart of the HTML, you can see it in action here: